astropy/photutils/docs/centroids.rst

 * :func:`~photutils.centroids.centroid_2dg`: Calculates the centroid
   by fitting a 2D Gaussian to the 2D distribution of the data.

+* :func:`~photutils.centroids.centroid_quadratic_2d`: Calculates the centroid
+  by fitting a 2D quadratic function to the 2D distribution of the data.

 Masks can be input into each of these functions to mask bad pixels.
 Error arrays can be input into the two fitting methods to weight the fits.